BLCK-B/FLACK/README.md

 **Installation**

 - [Download](https://github.com/BLCK-B/FLACK/releases) the installer zip and extract the executable.
-- Open the installer.
+- Run the installer.
 It opens a terminal window, not the usual Windows installer UI.
 - Wait for "installation finished".
-It if doesn't close, do it manually.
+If it doesn't close, do it manually.

 To uninstall the app, remove the folder `blck.flack` in `AppData/Local`